Course Goals

 • Implement the knowledge learned from this series by practicing actionable steps.

-Research has demonstrated that bias and racism continue to infiltrate many aspects of the medical and biomedical field – from hiring practices to mentoring and promotion to publishing.
+Bias and racism continue to infiltrate many aspects of the medical and biomedical field.
 This workshop series is designed to empower participants with the tools to resist racism and racist practices and to work towards positive change.

 Session dates